 When moving a production server and changing the server domain name, do the following:

-This process is optional for dedicated test servers where indexing large document collections may be time-consuming and not affect testing.
+Step 10 is optional for dedicated test servers where indexing large document collections might be time-consuming and not affect testing or if the server domain name is only temporary.
+If upgrading PageSeeder do this step after upgrading.